UK prepares forex fines for six banks on Wednesday - sources

 LONDON British regulators investigating allegations of collusion and manipulation in the foreign exchange market could fine a group of six banks as early as next Wednesday, people familiar with the matter said.

-The six banks are Switzerland's UBS UBSN.VX, U.S. banks JP Morgan (JPM.N) and Citigroup (C.N) and Britain's HSBC (HSBA.L), Barclays (BARC.L) and Royal Bank of Scotland (RBS.L), sources said.
+The six banks are Switzerland's UBS, U.S. banks JP Morgan and Citigroup and Britain's HSBC, Barclays and Royal Bank of Scotland, sources said.
 They are expected to be fined a total of about 1.5 billion pounds.

 It would be the first settlement in the year-long global probe into the $5.3 trillion-a-day foreign exchange market.
 Around 35 traders have been suspended or fired by their banks.
 No individual or institution has so far been accused of any wrongdoing.